HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 # Creating the Annotation

-See the following video tutorial for annotating ->
+See [this video tutorial](https://drive.google.com/file/d/1OMV1qLHc0yYRachPPb8et7dUBjxUsmR1/view?usp=sharing) to get a better understanding of the workflow when annotating with SAM.

 ## Notes for AdvancedSAM:
 - _**Please watch the video first**_